2D ANIMATOR CAREER GUIDE

 7. 2D Animator Resume Tips

-Quantify the scope of your animation output — number of assets delivered per production cycle, file size reductions achieved through optimization, or measurable improvements in pipeline efficiency — to demonstrate both technical skill and production impact.
+Quantify your production output - include specifics like the number of animation assets delivered per release cycle, percentage reductions in file size through optimization, or improvements to pipeline efficiency, so hiring managers can assess your real-world pace and impact.

 8. 2D Animator Cover Letter Tips